Coronavirus Arrangements: Sharpham House Retreats

 Vaccines, testing and symptoms

-At this time we are not going to insist everyone should be vaccinated.
-Instead, we are asking all participants - regardless of their vaccination status - to provide proof of a negative Lateral Flow Test taken in the 48 hours before attending a retreat, and then to test daily throughout their retreat.
+We are asking all participants - regardless of their vaccination status - to provide proof of a negative Lateral Flow Test taken 48 hours before attending a retreat.
 We feel this is the best way to minimise any ongoing risk.

 If you have any questions about the above, please let us know.

-What happens if you develop symptoms whilst on retreat?
+What happens if you develop symptoms or test positive whilst on retreat?

-If you develop any of the main symptoms during a retreat you will be asked to self-isolate and return home as soon as possible.
+If you develop any of the main symptoms during a retreat or test positive you will be asked to self-isolate and return home as soon as possible.

 The main symptoms of Coronavirus/COVID-19 are: